Misinformation effect: Sleep

 Controversial perspectives exist regarding the effects of sleep on the misinformation effect.
 One school of thought supports the idea that sleep can increase individuals' vulnerability to the misinformation effect.
 In a study examining this, some evidence was found that misinformation susceptibility increases after a sleeping cycle.
 In this study, the participants that displayed the least degree of misinformation susceptibility were the ones who had not slept since exposure to the original information, indicating that a cycle of sleep increased susceptibility.
 Researchers have also found that individuals display a stronger misinformation effect when they have a 12-hour sleep interval in between witnessing an event and learning misinformation than when they have a 12-hour wakefulness interval in between the event and the introduction of misinformation.

 In contrast, a different school of thought holds that sleep deprivation leads to greater vulnerability to the misinformation effect.
 This view holds that sleep deprivation increases individual suggestibility.
-This theory posits that this increased susceptibility would result in an related increase in the development of false memories.
+This theory posits that this increased susceptibility would result in a related increase in the development of false memories.